 Prism Energy is envisioned to serve Contestable Customers in the Visayas region.
 As a RES, Prism Energy provides its customers with contract options for electricity supply that is based on their operating requirements.
-In 2023, Prism Energy supplied retail electricity to 21 customers with a total energy consumption of 57.92 mn kWh.
+In 2024, Prism Energy supplied retail electricity to seven customers with a total energy consumption of 171,000 kWh.
+Currently, Prism Energy does not serve any contestable customers.

-As of February 29, 2024, AboitizPower directly owned a 60% equity interest in Prism Energy.
+As of February 28, 2025, AboitizPower directly owned a 60% equity interest in Prism Energy.